microsoft/teams-ai/python/samples/06.auth.oauth.bot/README.md

     git clone https://github.com/Microsoft/teams-ai.git
     ```

-1. Follow below instructions to run the sample
+2. Duplicate the `sample.env`.
+Rename the file to .env and fill in the variables with your keys.

 The easiest and fastest way to get up and running is with Teams Toolkit as your development guide.
 To use Teams Toolkit to continue setup and debugging, please continue below.
 To read about other options, skip to [Other ways to run the sample](#other-ways-to-run-the-sample).